tum-esi/testbench/README.md

 -   You can use your browser and the GET requests to inspect all properties during the procedure.

+## How does the testing work?

+-   During the whole testing process every step is logged in the CLI if logMode is enabled.
+Additionally any sent or received Data is written into the test report together with an analysis of the process.
+-   The testing process consists of four stages:

+### Starting Phase

+-   The testbench extracts the schemas of the different interactions (properties, actions and events) from the TD provided in the payload of the GET request.
+-   It then generates random requests that match these extracted schemas.

+### Main Phase

+-   Now every interaction is tested sequentially.

+-   Actions

+    -   The testbench sends a request matching the input specified in the TD.
+    -   The testbench verifies the actual output against the output specified in the TD.

+-   Properties:

+    -   The reading functionality is tested by sending the specified request for readProperty to the Thing and verifying the output against output specified in the TD.
+    -   The writing functionality is tested by sending the specified request for writeProperty to the Thing.
+Afterwards the testbench tries to read the property again and checks if the read matched the write.
+A non matching read is still counted as a pass, due to the fact that the property could have just changed between the write and read request.
+    -   For observing functionality see Events just with observeProperty and unobserveProperty requests instead of subscribeEvent and unsubscribeEvent requests

+-   Events (three stages)

+    -   The subscription test
+        -   The testbench sends the specified request for subscribeEvent to the Thing.
+Node-wot can in some cases not differentiate between an successful subscription and an unsuccessful subscription with the Thing just not emitting an event, so the subscription test has essentially three different outcomes: Successful, Timeout and Failed.
+Successful describes the case where node-wot confirms a successful subscription, Timeout describes the case where node-wot can not differentiate (see above) and Failed describes the case where node-wot throws an error during subscription (The timeout length can be configured in the testConfig).
+    -   The listening phase
+        -   The testbench listens a specified amount of time for any incoming data for this subscription.
+Any received data is verified against output specified in the TD.
+        -   The listening phase ends after a configurable amount of time or when a configurable amount of data packages was received
+            (both options can be configured in the testConfig).
+    -   The cancel subscription test (depends on the outcome fot the subscription test)
+        -   If subscription test was successful the testbench sends the specified request for unsubscribeEvent.
+        -   If subscription test was a timeout, the testbench can not know if the subscription was successful so it does not test anything.
+        -   If subscription test was a fail the testbench can obviously not cancel the subscription so it does not test anything.

+-   The test request is returned with the current stage of the testReport.
+-   The testReport property is updated with the current stage of the testReport

+### Synchronous listening Phase (only if events or observable properties are present; optional)

+-   Can be explicitly deactivated in the testConfig.
+-   All Events and observable properties are tested again but this time synchronously.
+-   The timeout length, listening length and the received data package threshold can all be configured independent of the listening phase of the sequential tests in the testConfig.

+### Ending Phase

+-   The testReport is written to the storage
+-   If the Synchronous listening phase was present the testReport property is updated.

 ## To-Do

 In the order of priority, the following need to be implemented